 However, the best advice for creating a successful power of attorney is to only designate an agent that you trust completely.
 Once you have made a designation, make sure to revisit the decision every few years.
 A change in circumstances may impact someone’s suitability for the role of agent.
 For example, a family member might no longer be suitable for the role if they have fallen into a lot of credit card debt or they have encountered other financial hardships.

 How Can I Protect My Elderly Loved Ones?

 You can protect your loved one by monitoring their bank accounts for suspicious activity.
 Additionally, you can suspend their credit report, thus making it harder for scam artists to take out loans or open credit cards in their name.
 If you suspect that a loved one’s agent is not acting in good faith, you should immediately contact an attorney.
 The attorney can help you to revoke the power of attorney, recover stolen money and assets, and potentially file a lawsuit against the former agent.

 Fortunately, North Carolina provides the public with several tools to stay current senior scams.
 The North Carolina Division of Aging and Adult Services keeps an ongoing catalogue of Senior Fraud Alerts.
 If you have concerns about a senior that may be the victim of elder abuse, you can find more information on the North Carolina Department of Justice Attorney General website.

-If you have any additional questions about preventing elder fraud or creating a power of attorney, please contact Carolina Family Estate Planning at (919) 443-3035 for a free phone consultation, contact us online, or attend one of our free workshops.
+If you have any additional questions about preventing elder fraud or creating a power of attorney, please contact Carolina Family Estate Planning at (919) 443-3035 for a free assessment by phone, contact us online, or attend one of our free workshops.
 You will discover the next step, and at a minimum, we’ll point you in the direction of resources that can help you.
 There is no obligation to you.